Here’s a quick two-clip video that shows some of what we had to deal with today.

 A couple notes about the video: 1) I got lazy with making my improvised ventilated inner covers.
 I came up with an equally effective but much easier to make version of the same thing at the 3:19 mark in the video.
 We haven’t tested it much yet, but I’ll write up a more detailed post for it later if it works.
 2) The hived swarm probably doesn’t need two deeps just yet (and probably doesn’t need the extra ventilation), but swarms are known for building up fast.
 We gave them the extra hive box in case we can’t make it out next week.
 We’ll keep feeding the hive now just like we would with a nuc.

 We added a frame of brood with a swarm cell on it to a split hive last week that we thought was queenless.
 Turns out it wasn’t queenless, because by the looks of it, the queen inside the swarm cell was destroyed — stung to death by a queen that was already in the hive, then pulled dead from the swarm cell by worker bees.
-If a queen had emerged from the swarm cell, the cell would be open on the bottom, not the side.
+If a queen had emerged from the swarm cell, the cell would be open on the bottom, not the side (or so I’ve been told).
 The hive had several frames of freshly capped brood when we checked it yesterday.
 I don’t think a week old queen could mate and begin laying that fast.
 Thus ends my interpretation of the above photo.
 I could be wrong.

 We inadvertently took a half decent photo of royal jelly during our hive inspections yesterday.
 Click the photo for a close up view that shows the larvae floating in the royal jelly.